-Eleven years in the making, artist Douglas Fenn Wilson’s hand‑crafted home marks his comeback from a catastrophic flood in 2005 that destroyed the modest ranch style house where he’d lived for 21 years.
+Eleven years in the making, artist Douglas Fenn Wilson’s hand‑crafted home marks his comeback from a catastrophic flood in 2005 that destroyed the modest ranch style house where he’d lived for 21 years as well as many paintings in his studio.
 The new residence, elevated on piers well above the flood line, weaves together archeology, futuristic design, and story into a walk-in work of art that the artist calls “his most inspired canvas.”

 The Moon House derives its name from the Native Americans who populated the Sonoma Valley and called the region “the Valley of the Moon.”
 It also pays homage to an earlier Glen Ellen artist, Jack London, who named his house “The Wolf House.”